scheeloong/scheeloong.github.io/_contents/02-research.md

 During exploration phase, how to explore to gain most information.

 ### Offline Evaluation
-Access to online user is unavailable for academic researchers.
+Access to online users are unavailable for academic researchers.
 Even if we do have access in industry, it is expensive to test on live users.
 Need to be able to evaluate model offline.
 Unlike simulating physics engines in games, it is impossible to simulate real user behavior as we do not know how the brain works.